-Many congratulations to Mrs. Paddy Wallace, a member of All Saint’s Parish Church Mothers’ Union Branch, who today received the gift of Maundy Money from Her Majesty the Queen.
+Many congratulations to Paddy, a member of All Saint’s Parish Church Mothers’ Union Branch, who today received the gift of Maundy Money from Her Majesty the Queen.
 By tradition, Royal Maundy takes place every year on Maundy Thursday.
 For more information on the Maundy Service click here.

 Speaking about receiving the Maundy Money, Paddy said she was very excited; “I was quite overawed.
 I did not expect it in the slightest.
 I am very honoured”.

 The recipients are chosen from the local community and, in normal times, distribution of the Royal Maundy Money takes place at a different cathedral each year.
 Sadly, due to the Covid-19 pandemic, Paddy did not have the opportunity to receive the Maundy Purse in person as, in keeping with arrangements last year, it has been sent to recipients in the post.
 Receiving her Maundy Purse in the mail is not quite the same as taking it from the hands of Her Majesty.
 “I would have loved to meet the Queen, and I am sure I could have managed to travel in a wheelchair, but it is just lovely to have received the honour,” Paddy said.
 Paddy is currently on crutches following a hip operation.
 “This has really boosted me for I was feeling a bit down,” she said.

 Paddy has been a stalwart of Mothers’ Union for many years and has held various posts within the organisation most notably as a former Connor Diocesan President and All-Ireland President.
 She said much of her work in the local community came about through the Mothers’ Union.
 “We have been involved in community organisations that support families, and others are continuing that work”.